Got COVID? Want to learn how to prepare for COVID surges and reduce your risk of Long COVID? Click here

 Creating and Maintaining an Activity and Symptom Log

-Keep in mind that the more information you track and include in your activity and symptom log, the clearer it will become what triggers worsen what symptoms.
+Keep in mind that the more information you track and include in your activity and symptom log, the clearer it will become what triggers worsen your symptoms.
 This information, over time, will help you adjust your activities in a way that works around your triggers.

 For example, imagine you are tracking everything throughout your day as described above.
 After about four weeks, you go over your information and notice a pattern.
 On days that you have a doctor’s appointment, you typically also shower, get dressed, drive to your appointment, and after your appointment, pick up new meds.
 Your activity log shows that the next three days after doctor days, you notice a huge spike in your symptoms, with many days leaving you unable to even get out of bed.